zivy/LSQRRecipes/readme.txt

 7. 2D line - doesn't require the VNL library and can be easily incorporated into an existing project using a minimal subset of the LSQRRecipes library (see details below).
+8. solution to a set of linear equations.
+9. translations obtained via pivot calibration.
 -------------------------------------------------------------------------------

 Requirements: